The History Of Blaxploitation Cinema

 The 1960s were not only a turbulent time for race relations in America, but also for Hollywood as well.
 With the insurgence of television and the rapid decline in popularity for musicals, the film industry was bleeding out and facing the possibility of bankruptcy.
 With the proud proclamations of "Black Power" becoming progressively more audible throughout America, it became impossible for Hollywood to ignore African American society, making it easier for black filmmakers and actors to begin to penetrate the system.
 Amongst the first of these filmmakers was Melvin Van Peebles, and he lit the match that would ignite the blaxploitation sub-genre with his independently financed feature Sweet Sweetback's Baadasssss Song, which he wrote, directed, produced, edited, and starred in, in addition to composing the film's score.

 Upon the film's release in April of 1971, it astounded black audiences with its provocative depiction of a black man fighting the system and winning.
 Prior to Sweetback, there had never been a film where a black man running from the police got away, and so the film made a justifiable splash within the African American community.
 It managed to gross 15 million dollars despite its X-rating for sexual nature from the MPAA, which Van Peebles' turned into a positive with the film's "rated X by an all-white jury" tagline.
-With Sweetback, Van Peebles laid the framework for the blaxploitation genre and gave Hollywood the formula that would be prove to be their deliverance from ruin.
+With Sweetback, Van Peebles laid the framework for the blaxploitation genre and gave Hollywood the formula that would prove to be their deliverance from ruin.

 If Van Peebles' was the match that sparked the ignition of the blaxploitation movement, then Gordon Parks' Shaft was the fuse that lit the dynamite.
 The film was released by MGM only a few short months after Sweetback's surprise success, and it was a hail Mary toss for the once reputable studio that gave us The Wizard of Oz and Gone With the Wind.
 The original script included a white version of Shaft; however, Gordon Parks, decided to cast Richard Roundtree as the titular character, which forever altered the fate of the film.

 Shaft could've been the last nail in the coffin for MGM, but the film singlehandedly liberated the studio from the looming threat of total liquidation.
 The iconic theme to the film even earned Isaac Hayes an Oscar, and the name Shaft become commonplace.
-Shaft gave audiences a more commercially accessible brand of blaxploitation, one that touted a catchy, energetic score, a hip hero, and a depiction of urban life that was previously unseen in Hollywood films.
+Shaft gave audiences a more commercially accessible brand of blaxploitation, one that boasted a catchy, energetic score, a hip hero, and a depiction of urban life that was previously unseen in Hollywood films.
 It also proved to Hollywood that black directors can be just as successful within the Hollywood system.

 Both Shaft and Sweetback marked a turning point for these types of films, and gave rise to a demand Hollywood hadn't realized existed.
 While the vibrantly badass, larger-than-life characters that emerged were specifically targeted at black audiences, they didn't stay that way for long.
 The genre's appeal broadened across ethnic lines, seeping further into the Hollywood frame of mind and out into the mainstream.